 With proper diagnosis the disease is curable with medication prescribed by a physician.
 If you think you might not remember the word “giardiasis”, save this brochure to show to your doctor.

 There are several ways for you to treat raw water to make it safe to drink.
 The most certain treatment to destroy giardia is to boil water for at least 1 minute.
 Boiling also will destroy other organisms causing waterborne disease.
 At high altitudes (above 10,000 feet), you should maintain the boil for 3 to 5 minutes for an added margin of safety.

 Chemical disinfectants such as iodine or chlorine tablets or drops are not yet considered as reliable as heat in killing giardia, although these products work well against most waterborne bacteria and viruses that cause disease.
 The amount of iodine or chlorine necessary to kill giardia depends on water temperature, PH, turbidity, and contact time between the chemical and the parasite.

 Until current research determines the right amount of chemical and duration of contact time that will work against giardia under a variety of water conditions, chemicals cannot be recommended for routine disinfections of water for giardia.
-In an emergency where chemical disinfection is necessary, use an iodine-based product, since iodine is often more effective that chlorine.
+In an emergency where chemical disinfection is necessary, use an iodine-based product, since iodine is often more effective than chlorine.
 If possible, filter or strain the water first, and then allow the iodine to work at least 30 minutes before you drink the water.
 If the water is cold or cloudy, wait at least an hour, or use more iodine.